 The financial statements of the Trust are prepared using the accrual basis of accounting.
-Beginning with fiscal year 2017, the Trust implemented the GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which established the accounting and financial reporting standards for plans that provide OPEB.
-The Trust recognizes contributions from the District in accordance with the provisions contained on the District collective bargaining agreements, as described briefly in the following discussion.
+The Trust recognizes contributions from the District in accordance with the provisions contained in the District collective bargaining agreements, as described briefly in the following discussion.